AnasMourahib/Dependence-modeling-/README.md

 ---

-## 📄 Notebook —  (Session 6, causal structure learning using additive noise models, Python implementation)
+## 📄 Notebook —  (Session 6, limitation of additive noise models, Python implementation)

 The Jupyter Notebook for the  **limitation of additive noise models** is available at: